EthanMerrill/TradingAlgoExperimentation/readme.md

 - [x] Remove all dependency on yfinance
 - [x] Make algo built on backtrader not fastquant on top of backtrader. (cut out the middle package!)

-- [ ] make a function which evaluates and updates trailing stops
+- [x] make a function which evaluates and updates trailing stops
-- [ ] compare current rsi to rsi entry limits in entry calculator function
+- [x] compare current rsi to rsi entry limits in entry calculator function
-- [ ] function to place buy and sell orders (switch for paper vs non paper trading)
+- [x] function to place buy and sell orders (switch for paper vs non paper trading)
-- [ ] simple comparator for rsi exit conditions
+- [x] simple comparator for rsi exit conditions
 - [ ] Check the RMA EMA functions, something is a little off there.
+-
+- [ ] Clean up the key management to use only environ variables.
+- [ ] Confirmation, update positions df on buy and sell orders.
+-
+- [ ] More complex buy ordering.
+Limit orders, not market orders
+-